yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

   context*, *entities*, etc.
 * Usually an *aggregation* happens on top of the domains to connect to the *services* that are commonly stateless.

+The modern data-intensive applications are featured by the complexity of functionalities, data characteristics, front-end user interfaces, etc. Designing and developing data-centric applications for domain-specific use is challenging due to the gap of knowledge in "translating" specifications from the perspectives in one domain to another.

 # Ubiquitous language